bmckalip/McScripts/README.md

 # McScripts_Public
-Public Repository containing code from certain McScripts that have been selectively open sourced.
+Public Repository containing code from certain McScripts for the Dreambot OSRS botting client that have been selectively open sourced.

 # Installation instructions